Dialectical Behavior Therapy (DBT)

 Mindfulness skills are the most important part that patients are taught in the therapeutic process of dialectical behavior management.
 Mindfulness generally means acknowledging your thoughts and getting to know what kind of thoughts you are having most of the time.
 It also means analyzing one’s thoughts without any sort of judgment.

-Interpersonal effectiveness in dialectical behavior therapy (DBT) focuses on the interpersonal skills of people.
+Interpersonal effectiveness in DBT focuses on the interpersonal skills of people.
 At times when people are distressed, they tend to avoid socialization, and their personal relationships are also affected.
 The interpersonal effectiveness skills in dialectical behavior therapy help the person improve his relationships.
-Clients are encouraged to work on important relationships that can help the client’s therapy and improve his life.
+Clients are encouraged to work on important relationships.
 Many people are taught assertiveness and problem-solving strategies for personal issues.

 There are many people with borderline personality disorder and bipolar disorder who are good at socialization.
 However, they might not be good at using their interpersonal skills when needed.
 Many of these people are either too blunt or at times not very assertive, causing them emotional turmoil.
-Thus, interpersonal skills focusing on those situations and are taught one by one in this module.4
+Thus, interpersonal skills focus on those situations and are taught one by one in this module.

 One of the techniques in this module is the DEAR MAN rule:

-Distress tolerance is another important module of dialectical behavior therapy (DBT), which moves a person forward with therapy.
+Distress tolerance is another important module of DBT, which moves a person forward with counseling and treatment.
 A client feels distressed due to the emotional turmoil that they face in life.
 Distress tolerance teaches skills of understanding and acknowledging the distress along with its associated thoughts.

 This technique helps the client to validate the distress in a non-threatening and non-judgmental way.
-The core concept behind this module is that a person will be able to deal with their distress only when they will be able to see it clearly, without judgment.
+The core concept behind this module is that a person will be able to deal with their distress only when they are able to see it clearly, without judgment.

 One of the techniques of distress tolerance include TIPP: